eznix86/kubernetes-image-updater/docs/spec.md

 ## 4. Reconciliation Flow

 1. **Discovery** – Kopf timers target Deployments, StatefulSets, and DaemonSets in the `apps/v1` API group.
 Resources lacking the enable annotation are skipped immediately.
-2. **Image selection** – The first entry in `spec.template.spec.containers` supplies the image reference.
+2. **Container selection** – The controller determines which containers to track:
+   - From `spec.template.spec.containers`: all containers by default, unless `track-containers` or `ignore-containers` is set.
+   - From `spec.template.spec.initContainers`: all init containers if `track-init-containers="true"`.
-3. **Digest resolution** – The controller parses the reference, infers a registry when needed (Docker Hub with the `library/` prefix for bare names), and performs an HTTP `GET /v2/<repo>/manifests/<tag>` with `Accept: application/vnd.docker.distribution.manifest.v2+json`.
+3. **Digest resolution** – For each tracked container, the controller parses the image reference, infers a registry when needed (Docker Hub with the `library/` prefix for bare names), and performs an HTTP `GET /v2/<repo>/manifests/<tag>` with `Accept: application/vnd.docker.distribution.manifest.v2+json`.
 The digest is taken from the `Docker-Content-Digest` header.
-4. **Comparison** – The digest is compared to `image-updater.eznix86.github.io/last-digest` stored on the workload metadata.
+4. **Comparison** – Each digest is compared to the corresponding entry in `image-updater.eznix86.github.io/last-digest` (format `"<name>:<digest>,<name>:<digest>"`).
+Legacy single-digest format is automatically migrated to the new format.
-5. **Restart trigger** – When the digest differs, the controller:
+5. **Restart trigger** – When ANY tracked container's digest differs or is missing from the annotation, the controller:
-   - Writes the new digest to the workload metadata; and
+    - Writes all current digests (for all tracked containers) to `image-updater.eznix86.github.io/last-digest`; and
     - Patches `spec.template.metadata.annotations` with a fresh ISO-8601 timestamp at `kubectl.kubernetes.io/restartedAt`.
 6. **Rollout** – Kubernetes controllers pick up the template change and roll out according to their own strategy.
 The operator does nothing else until the next timer tick.

 Failures when reaching the registry (timeouts, `401 Unauthorized`, etc.) are logged and the reconciliation exits without mutating the workload.
 State remains unchanged until the next timer attempt.